Want To Get Pregnant One Day? Don't Miss Out On These Key Nutrients

 4. Vitamin D

 Vitamin D is the ultimate multitasker—it supports immunity, gut health, and thyroid health and reduces inflammation, all of which are essential to supporting a healthy reproductive system.
-Research shows that women with adequate vitamin D levels have better fertility health.
+Research shows that women with adequate vitamin D levels have better fertility health1.
 Because many women are vitamin D deficient, I recommend getting your levels checked regularly and taking a supplement if you need it.
 Again here, the form of the nutrient you take matters; always pick vitamin D3 over D2.
-Research shows it is much more effective at increasing your vitamin D levels!
+Research shows it is much more effective2 at increasing your vitamin D levels!

 The oocyte (immature egg cell) requires a TON of energy to grow and mature prior to ovulation.
 CoQ10 supplies nutrients for optimal energy production and can therefore help support the energy needs and improve egg health.
 CoQ10 is also a powerful antioxidant that promotes egg quality by reducing damage due to free radicals.